 Remembering Lama Yeshe

-with Judy Weitzner, Jon Landaw, Judith Hunt, Chunk Thomas
+with Judy Weitzner, Jon Landaw, Judith Hunt, Chuck Thomas

 Listen to, and be sparked by, pioneers who helped Lama Thubten Yeshe introduce Tibetan Buddhism to the West.
 Judy Weitzner, Jon Landaw, Judith Hunt, and Chuck Thomas will share stories of their personal experiences with Lama and encourage others to do the same.

 35 years ago, March 3, Lama took his last breath in California.
 Come and celebrate his life and impact together.
 Dal Bhaat, chai and apple pie will be sentimentally served.